EliaTogni/Univault/Classes/Simulation.md

 The behaviour of a computer is, in fact, always the result of a program execution and thus it is purely deterministic; in spite of this, computers can be deterministically be programmed in such a way that they exhibit random behaviours.

 ### Pseudorandom number generation
-In all cases where it will be necessary to mark a clear distinction between **genuine** randomness that is possible to naturally observe in the world (say for instance that of a phisical die) from the **artificial** one that is possible to simulate through computers, called **pseudorandomness**.
+In all cases where it will be necessary to mark a clear distinction between **genuine** randomness, which is possible to naturally observe in the world (say for instance that of a phisical die) from the **artificial** one, which is possible to simulate through computers, we will speak in the latter case of **pseudorandomness**.

 The first attempts to describe procedures able to automatically generate pseudorandom numbers dates back to the first half of $1900$.
 A pionieer in this fields was Maurice G. Kendall, who contributed to build a machine producing tables of random digits.
 Before that time, randomization procedures such as sampling were performed via consultation of manually produced tables, such as for instance the one published in $1927$ by Leonard H. C. Tippett and relying to census reports.